Space trio make "textbook" landing on delayed return from ISS

 ALMATY Three astronauts landed safely in the steppes of Kazakhstan on Thursday, ending their 199-day mission after an unexpected "bonus month" aboard the International Space Station, NASA Television showed.

-"It was a textbook homecoming for the Expedition 43 crew," a NASA presenter said after the descent capsule of the Soyuz TMA-15M spacecraft touched ground amid waving feathergrass at 1944 local time, some 92 miles southeast of Zhezkazgan in central Kazakhstan.
+"It was a textbook homecoming for the Expedition 43 crew," a NASA presenter said after the descent capsule of the Soyuz TMA-15M spacecraft touched ground amid waving feathergrass at 1944 local time (1344 GMT), some 92 miles southeast of Zhezkazgan in central Kazakhstan.

 "They have landed!" read a big screen at Russia's Mission Control outside Moscow.
 The capsule, charred by extreme heat on re-entry, landed upright, allowing search and recovery teams to expedite the crew's evacuation.